dsoares/roundcube-lastlogin/README.md

 1. shows the last user login information in a small box for N configurable seconds;
 2. saves the information to a database table for history purposes.

-If using the geolocation plugin and you have configured your organization internal networks, that information will be shown.
-For more information, see the geolocation plugin configuration.
+If using the [geolocation plugin][geolocation] (config option `lastlogin_geolocation` is `true`) and you have some organization internal networks configured there, that information will be shown.
+For more information, see the [geolocation plugin][geolocation] configuration.

-This plugin provides a section in settings for the user to configure the number of seconds to show the information on login.
+The plugin provides a section in settings for the user to configure for how long (number of seconds) to show a notification with last access information on login.

 Stable versions of Lastlogin are available from the [Roundcube plugin repository][rcplugrepo] or the [releases section][releases] of the GitHub repository.